 Easy Ultra Creamy Mac and Cheese

-This is our basic, quick, and easy homemade macaroni and cheese recipe.
+This is our quick and easy homemade macaroni and cheese recipe.
 It’s made on the stovetop and does not require any baking.
 That’s not to say that you could not bake it.
 We’ve shared how in the recipe below.
 Thanks to butter, flour, and milk the sauce is like velvet and super creamy.
 To the sauce, we add a whole pound of cheddar cheese (the sharper, the better) as well as a bit of cream cheese.
 The cream cheese is optional, but it does add tanginess and even more creaminess.

 You Will Need